ARTICLES OF INCORPORATION

 Section 2.
 The House Committee.
-The Vice President shall chair the House Committee, and shall work closely with the Club Manager in facilitating the general management and supervision of the Club.
+The Vice President shall chair the House Committee, and shall work to facilitate the general management and supervision of the Club.

 Section 3.
 The Membership Committee.
 The chair shall be appointed by the President from among the members of the Board of Trustees, and shall be responsible for membership recruitment and retention, and for interpreting membership qualifications.

 Section 4.
 The Social Committee.
-The chair shall be appointed by the President from among the Board of Trustees, and shall be responsible for a program of social events and activities for the Faculty Club commensurate with the wishes and diversity of its membership.
+The chair shall be appointed by the President from among the members of the Board of Trustees, and shall be responsible for a program of social events and activities for the Club commensurate with the wishes and diversity of its membership.

 Section 6.
 Special committees may be established as the Board of Trustees deems necessary.
 Chairpersons of special committees shall be appointed by the President from among the members of the Club.